holdmypotion/portfolio-v3/content/blogs/2020-06-26-web-dev-baby-steps.md

 date: '2020-06-26'
 tags: ['webdev', 'javascript', 'design', 'tech']
 slug: 'web-dev-baby-steps'
-description: 'I have had a lot of questions from people asking me about how to start their journey of becoming a web developer.
-So I managed to pull up a map for ya''ll to follow.
+description: "I have had a lot of questions from people asking me about how to start their journey of becoming a web developer.
+So I managed to pull up a map for ya'll to follow.
 Do let me know if you find this useful or also the other way around.
-Would love to have some critics helping me along the way!'
+Would love to have some critics helping me along the way!"
 featuredImage: 'https://images.ctfassets.net/8z3meboy5dgi/6eGgwkwzt2GJMBl8yAZo9K/70f25e09beff3fc29619c25f44d894b5/icerberg.png'
+publish_status: 'published'
 ---

 <!-- wp:paragraph -->